humanai-repo/parcel-demo/dp-shakespeare/README.md

 Takes as input a summary of Shakespeare's places and executes a differentially private summary.

+Input format is CSV files including a column named "words" containing a wordcount.

 Assumes you have run [Transform Shakespeare](../transform-shakespeare).

 ## Build